bigMackD/Glyloop/README.md

 ## Project scope

 In scope for MVP:
-- Dexcom Sandbox linking (OAuth/PKCE), 5-minute polling, resilient sync with backoff and token refresh.
+- Dexcom Sandbox linking (OAuth), 5-minute polling, resilient sync with backoff and token refresh.
 - Event logging for Food, Insulin (fast/long), Exercise, Notes with validation and overlays.
 - +2h outcome for Food with strict ±5-minute tolerance.
 - TIR calculation for the active chart window with one editable range (default 70–180 mg/dL).